-The Strategic Director of Policy and Resources has statutory responsibility to ensure the proper administration of the LA's financial affairs, including those of schools.
-To fulfill this responsibility governing bodies will provide the Strategic Director of Policy and Resources with all necessary access to information, documents and records.
-In addition, the Strategic Director of Policy and Resources, or a representative, has the right to attend governors' meetings to give advice or information on financial matters, which may affect these statutory responsibilities.

-The Strategic Director of Children and Enterprise is responsible for the management of the Halton Scheme, for monitoring the effectiveness of the scheme, and for recommending to the LA withdrawal of delegation where appropriate.
+The Strategic Director for Policy and Resources has statutory responsibility to ensure the proper administration of the LA's financial affairs, including those of schools.
+To fulfil this responsibility governing bodies will provide the Strategic Director for Policy and Resources with all necessary access to information, documents and records.
+In addition, the Strategic Director for Policy and Resources, or a representative, has the right to attend governor's meetings to give advice or information on financial matters, which may affect these statutory responsibilities.
+The Strategic Director for Children and Enterprise is responsible for the management of the Halton Scheme, for monitoring the effectiveness of the Scheme and for recommending to the LA withdrawal of delegation where appropriate.